paganotoni/tato/README.md

 # Tato

-Tato is a simple implementation of a Volleyball statistics CLI, its primary goal is to provide a simple way to capture in-game statistics through the Tato code, which is specifically designed for it.
+Tato is a simple implementation of a Volleyball statistics Web application, its primary goal is to provide a simple way to capture in-game statistics through the Tato code, which is specifically designed for it.

 ## Installation